The Atlantic Hurricane season begins June 1, so now's a good time to update your disaster plan

-Before disaster strikes, review your business’ disaster plan to make sure it’s up to date, and if you don’t have a disaster plan, it means it’s time to make one:
+While there’s time, review your business’ disaster plan to make sure it’s up to date, and if your small business doesn’t have a disaster plan, make one:

 - Be sure you have adequate insurance.
 You need at least enough to rebuild your home and business.
 Review your policies to see what is — and isn’t — covered.
 Consider business interruption insurance, which helps cover operating costs during the post-disaster shutdown period.
 Get flood insurance.